wimdetroyer/study-notes/java-concurrency-in-practice.md

 If **more than one** thread has access to some shared state, and _at least one of them writes to it at some point_ , the acesss to that shared state must be managed by use of _synchronization_.

+Synchronization is the policy a program has to define safe access to a _critical section_ of a program: making sure it cannot be entered by more than one thread at the same time.

 it is important to write code with thread safety in mind, even though concurrency might not be needed at the time, because it is far easier to work with **existing** thread-safe code, than to **retrofit** it.

 ### Definition of thread safety